melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Data and Assessment{-}

-A full assessment was attempted in 2005, but not accepted for management and a data moderate assessment in 2013 was not reviewed.
-As such, this is the first benchmark assessment for vermilion and sunset rockfishes.
+A full assessment was attempted in 2005, but not accepted for management and a data-moderate assessment in 2013 was not reviewed.
+As such, this is the first benchmark assessment for vermilion and sunset rockfish.
 The 2021 assessment uses
 Stock Synthesis 3 (version V3.30.17.0).
 The assessment is a two-sex model, with the population spanning from Point Conception (\PtC) to the California/Oregon border (\CAOR).
 The assessment model operates on an annual time step covering the period 1875 to